Alessandro98-git/reinforcement-learning-quadcopter-stabilization/README.md

     ```
 5. Install Visual Studio & recommended python extensions (optional)

-6. Unreal might lag if there is another window on top.To avoid this go in Unreal Engine settings: Edit->Editor preferences->search Performance->disable "Use less CPU when in background"
+6. Unreal might lag if there is another window on top.
+To avoid this go in Unreal Engine settings: Edit->Editor preferences->search Performance->disable "Use less CPU when in background"

-## Run the project
+### Running the sample project
 1. Clone the repository
     ```bash
     git clone https://github.com/lap98/RL-Drone-Stabilization.git